cscart/docs/en/cscart_addons/addons/affiliate/index.rst

 Installing the add-on
 +++++++++++++++++++++

-    Install the “Affiliate and Referral" add-on on the add-ons list page ("Addons" → "Manage add-ons").
+    Install the “Affiliate PRO" add-on on the add-ons list page ("Addons" → "Manage add-ons").

 .. note::

-    The Affiliate and Referral add-on is incompatible with the `Affiliate Light add-on <https://www.simtechdev.com/docs/addons/affiliate_light/index.html>`_.
+    The Affiliate PRO add-on is incompatible with the `Affiliate Light add-on <https://www.simtechdev.com/docs/addons/affiliate_light/index.html>`_.

 Available settings
 ++++++++++++++++++

-    All settings of the "Affiliate and Referral" add-on are split into three sections: General, Text banner, Discount Coupons.
+    All settings of the "Affiliate PRO" add-on are split into three sections: General, Text banner, Discount Coupons.

     **1. General settings**